danysglez/DanySGlez/README.md

 ## My name is Daniel 😊

-- 🔭 I’m currently in career transition
+🔭 I’m currently in career transition <br>
-- 💻 Web Developer in progress
+💻 Web Developer in progress

 <!--
 **DanySGlez/DanySGlez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.